andreasjansson/toololo/README.md

 import toololo

 async def curl(args: list[str]) -> str:
-    """Run curl command asynchronously.

-    Args:
-        args: List of arguments to pass to curl

-    Returns:
-        The output of the curl command
-    """
     if "-m" not in args and "--max-time" not in args: args = args + ["--max-time", "30"]

-    # Create subprocess
     process = await asyncio.create_subprocess_exec(
         "curl",
         *args,